gpietro/react-numpad/README.md

 ## Usage
 React-NumPad generates an input field containing the selected value, so you can submit it as part of a standard form.
 You can also listen for changes with the onChange event property.

-//Options should be provided as an Array of Objects, each with a value and label property for rendering and //searching.
-You can use a disabled property to indicate whether the option is disabled or not.

-//The value property of each option should be set to either a string or a number.

 When the value is changed, onChange(selectedValue) will fire.

 All NumPad components, except Calendar, share the base component, following the higher-order component technique.
-This allows to create new components (Time, Number, Date,...) by simply overriding few common properties keeping the code clean and easy to maintain.
+This allows to create new components (Time, Number, Date,...) by simply overriding few common properties.

 ### NumPad.Number
 Input field for integer value.